 A Rosh Chodesh group can provide a unique opportunity for women to share experiences.
 Talking about the joys and challenges of relationships with significant others, family and friends; the need for a spiritual dimension in our day-to-day lives; experiences with death and mourning; our Jewish upbringing, choice to be Jewish or grappling with the questions of those who are experiencing an inter-religious relationship–all are potential themes to explore.
 Sharing our unique stories allows each of us to broaden our own knowledge while creating a bond between group members.

 We hope to have women of all ages.
 We believe that our diversity will be our greatest strength and allow us to learn and grow from one another.
-Our Rosh Chodesh group plans to meet monthly, in various homes, and offer women an exclusive and meaningful opportunity.
+Our Rosh Chodesh meets (almost) monthly and offers women an exclusive and meaningful opportunity.